Challenges in Deploying Machine Learning: a Survey of Case Studies: Data Management

 \section{Data Management}

 Data is an integral part of any machine learning solution.
-Overall effectiveness of the solution depends on the training and test data as much as on the algorithm.
+The overall effectiveness of the solution depends on the training and test data as much as on the algorithm.
 The process of creating quality datasets is usually the very first stage in any production ML pipeline.
-Unsurprisingly, practitioners face a range of issues while working with data as previously reported by Polyzotis et al.~\cite{polyzotis2018data}.
+Unsurprisingly, practitioners face a range of issues while working with data as reported by Polyzotis et al.~\cite{polyzotis2018data}.
 Consequently, this stage consumes time and energy that is often not anticipated beforehand.
 In this section, we describe issues concerning four steps within data management: data collection, data preprocessing, data augmentation and data analysis.
 Note that we consider storage infrastructure challenges, such as setting up databases and query engines, beyond the scope of this survey.
+We refer readers to the survey by Cai et al. \cite{cai2016iot} for further discussion of big data storage.